 It is far from ideal, with the average open rate for pharma marketing emails at 18.11%.
 The clickthrough rate is not much better, at 2.02%.
 On its own, email is not an impressive tool for sales reps to reach physicians, but it works well combined with other methods of personal and non-personal promotion.

 Optimize your approach

-The most effective way of ensuring your sales rep go through physicians’ doors is by offering physicians exactly what they need, instead of bombarding them with canned presentations offering the same data that they’re already aware about.
+The most effective way of ensuring your sales rep goes through physicians’ doors is by offering physicians exactly what they need, instead of bombarding them with canned presentations offering the same data that they’re already aware of.

 Offer fresh data

 Did we already mention how most of the data in calls has already been heard before in some shape or form?
 If you have brand new data about a certain product, make sure to show it off.
 Especially if you’ve just launched a new product, physicians will be much more open to hearing about the latest advances instead of the same information from before.